iamchuan/udacity_capstone/report.md

 ### Free-Form Visualization

-Here we include the animated GIFs to show the training process of different GANs on MNIST dataset.
+Here we include the animated GIFs to show the training process of different GANs on MNIST dataset (only available on html and markdown).

 ![](images/mnist/vanillagan/animation.gif) ![](images/mnist/cgan/animation.gif) ![](images/mnist/dcgan/animation.gif) ![](images/mnist/cdcgan/animation.gif)
 *Fig. 14. animated model performance at different epoch.
 From left to right: vanillaGAN, cGAN, DCGAN, cDCGAN*